Orphans at Namulekhwa Wedinye waiting for the communal meal

 A new crop planted under trees at Matayos demonstration plot.
 3 groups grow vegetables for consumption by OVCs and for sale at market

-5. ORGANIC GARDENING AND COMPOSTING
+3. ORGANIC GARDENING

 SGG is promoting organic gardening as an appropriate strategy for Kenyan small farms.
 The start of any transformation to organic gardening is the production of large quantities of compost needed to maintain soil fertility on land which might produce 2 -3 crops each year.
 Double dug raised beds and agroforestry further improve outcomes.